 When he was three years old, Tito was diagnosed as autistic, but his remarkable mother, Soma, determined that he would overcome the problem by teaching him to read and write.
 The result was that between the ages of eight and 11 he wrote stories and poems of exquisite beauty, which Dr. Oliver Sacks called amazing and shocking.
 Their eloquence gave lie to all our assumptions about autism.

 Here Tito goes even further and writes of how the autistic mind works, how it views the outside world and the normal people he deals with daily, how he tells his stories to the mirror and hears stories back, how sounds become colors, how beauty fills his mind and heart.
 With this work, Tito whom Portia Iversen, co-founder of Cure Autism Now, has described as a window into autism such as the world has never seen gives the world a beacon of hope.
 For if he can do it, why can't others?
-More on Good Reads.
+More on Good Reads(Link is external).

 - It Was Supposed to Be Sunny (by Samantha Cotterill)